Codecademy/docs/content/python/glossaries/random-module/randrange.md

 ## Definition
 ***
-The `randrange()` method generates random numbers from a stated range.
+Generates random numbers from a defined range of `int` values.

 ## Syntax
 ***